-Wet plate collodion is one of the earliest photographic processes discovered in 1850 by Frederick Scott Archer in the UK and practiced for about 35 years before being replaced by dry plates.
+Wet plate collodion which is used to create Tintypes is one of the earliest photographic processes discovered in 1850 by Frederick Scott Archer in the UK and practiced for about 35 years before being replaced by dry plates.
 The earliest photographs of the USA were captured by William Henry Jackson.
 Matthew Brady and his photographers used this process to capture images of the American Civil War and many still remain today.

 How long does the process take?

 A wet plate collodion tintype portrait session typically takes about 30 – 60 mins , depending on the number of plates being made and the complexity of the setup.
 The process involves several steps, including preparing the plate, exposing it to light, and developing the image.

 How long do I have to stay still for?

 I have the option of using either modern strobes which will take less than one second exposure or using North facing studio light which is the traditional way of using this process.
 Using this outdoor light can vary depending upon the time of day.

 Can I choose my own poses and background for the portrait?

 Yes, you can choose your own poses and background for the tintype portrait.
 It is a best to discuss your ideas before the session to ensure that I am able to accommodate your requests.

 Is it possible to get a color portrait using the wet plate collodion tintype process?

 No, the wet plate collodion process tintype only produces black and white images.